samarabbas/temporal-documentation-legacy/docs/03_concepts/06_topology.md

 ## Workflow Worker

-Temporal reuses terminology from _workflow automation_ domain.
+Temporal reuses terminology from _workflow automation_ namespace.
 So fault-oblivious stateful code is called workflow.

 The Temporal service does not execute workflow code directly.
 The workflow code is hosted by an external (from the service point of view) _workflow worker_ process.
 These processes receive _decision tasks_ that contain events that the workflow is expected to handle from the Temporal service, delivers them to the workflow code, and communicates workflow _decisions_ back to the service.